shreyn/ResearchNotes/Algorithmic Game Theory/Textbook Notes - Algorithmic Game Theory, Nisan, Tardos, Roughgarden, Vazirani/Chapter 1 - Basic Solutions and Computational Issues.md

 - The expected payoff of each player is now 0, and neither player can improve by choosing a different randomization.
 **Mixed strategy**: Suppose each player chooses a prob. distribution over his set of possible strategies.
 - Nash proved that any game with a finite set of players, finite set of strategies, has a Nash equilibrium of mixed strategies.
+### Games with no Nash Equilibria
+Games with infinite players or infinite strategies may not have Nash equilibria.
+#### Ex: Pricing Game
+Suppose there are 2 players selling to 3 buyers.
+Each buyer wants to buy 1 unit of product.
+Buyers A and C only have access to one seller.
+Buyer B can buy from any of the two sellers.
+The sellers set a price $p_i \in [0,1]$.
+Buyers A and C buy from sellers 1 and 2, respectively.
+Buyer B buys from the cheaper seller (ties going to seller 1).
+- One strategy is for each seller to set price of 1, which guarantees income of 1 from A or C (they don't have a choice).
+- Or, they can also try to compete for B (but they aren't allowed to set different price to B and A/C).
+	- Each player has uncountably many available strategies ($[0,1]$), and it doesn't have a Nash equilibrium.
+### Correlated Equilibrium
+#### Ex: Intersection (like a STOP sign)
+Two players drive up to an intersection at the same time.
+If both cross, there is an accident.
+Successfully crossing has payoff of 1, not crossing pays 0, accident is -100.
+- This has 3 Nash equilibria: two are letting one car cross, the other is a mixed equilibrium where both players cross (very small prob.)
+In correlated equilibrium, a coordinator can choose strategies for both players, but the strategies have to be stable (it is in each player's interest to follow the strategy).
+- This assumes some external trusted coordinator, etc.
 -